Josh Rojas Player Props: Diamondbacks vs. Dodgers

 Dodgers Pitching Rankings (2022)

-- The Dodgers will look to May (0-0) in his second start of the season.
+- Syndergaard (0-0) pitches for the Dodgers to make his second start of the season.

-- The right-hander last appeared on Saturday against the Arizona Diamondbacks, when he went seven scoreless innings while giving up three hits.
+- His most recent appearance was on Sunday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.